0xSpaceShard/starknet-devnet/README.md

 ## Fetch Devnet configuration

 To retrieve the current configuration of Devnet, send a GET request to `/config`.
 Example response is attached below.
 It can be interpreted as a JSON mapping of CLI input parameters, both specified and default ones, with some irrelevant parameters omitted.
-So use `starknet-devnet --help` to better understand the meaning of each value.
+So use `starknet-devnet --help` to better understand the meaning of each value, though keep in mind that some of the parameters have slightly modified names.

 ```json
 {